Bob & Doug (TV series): Cast

-While Dave Thomas, who played Doug in the original CBC sketches, voiced the animated character of Doug, Rick Moranis chose not to provide the voice of Bob, due to his acting hiatus and retirement, although he was one of the series' executive producers alongside Thomas.
+While Dave Thomas, who played Doug in the original CBC sketches, reprised his role for the series.
+Rick Moranis, who was on hiatus from acting at the time, chose not to provide the voice of Bob, although he was one of the series' executive producers alongside Thomas.
 Bob was instead voiced by Dave Coulier.

 In addition to Thomas and Coulier, the program's cast also included Patrick McKenna, Derek McGrath, Neil Crone, Maurice LaMarche, Ron Pardo and Jayne Eastwood.

 Synopsis

 The series is set in the fictional town of Maple Lake, a town located just across the Canada–United States border from the fictional American metropolis of JFK City, a hotbed of crime and porn.
 The show centres on Bob and Doug McKenzie, brothers and stereotypical hosers who work as garbage collectors in Maple Lake.

 Other characters in the series include: